volition-co/difftastic-ruby/README.md

 - `color`: Set the color mode (`:always`, `:never`, or `:auto`).
 - `syntax_highlight`: Enable or disable syntax highlighting (`:on` or `:off`).
 - `context`: Set the number of context lines to display.
+- `width`: Use this many columns when calculating line wrapping.
+If not specified, difftastic will detect the terminal width.
 - `tab_width`: Set the tab width for indentation.
 - `parse_error_limit`: Set the limit for parse errors.
 - `underline_highlights`: Enable or disable underlining highlights (`true` or `false`).